ksdmitrieva/electrolint/README.md

 # Electrolint

-Electrolint is an open source VSCode plugin for Electron applications.
+Electrolint is an open source VS Code plugin for Electron applications.

 ## Functionality